loda-lang/loda-programs/programs/oeis/list2.md

 * [A225486](http://oeis.org/A225486) ([L19 program](A225486.asm)): Maximal frequency depth for the partitions of n.
 * [A225539](http://oeis.org/A225539) ([L09 program](A225539.asm)): Numbers n where 2^n and n have the same digital root.
 * [A225553](http://oeis.org/A225553) ([L11 program](A225553.asm)): Longest checkmate in king and amazon versus king endgame on an n X n chessboard.
+* [A225566](http://oeis.org/A225566) ([L12 program](A225566.asm)): The set of magic numbers for an idealized harmonic oscillator atomic nucleus with a biaxially deformed prolate ellipsoid shape and an oscillator ratio of 3:1
 * [A225569](http://oeis.org/A225569) ([L15 program](A225569.asm)): Decimal expansion of Sum_{n>=0} 1/10^(3^n), a transcendental number.
 * [A225875](http://oeis.org/A225875) ([L07 program](A225875.asm)): We write the 1 + 4*k numbers once and twice the others.
 * [A225972](http://oeis.org/A225972) ([L17 program](A225972.asm)): The number of binary pattern classes in the (2,n)-rectangular grid with 3 '1's and (2n-3) '0's: two patterns are in same class if one of them can be obtained by a reflection or 180-degree rotation of the other.